Shivaah/multicfg-deathmatch/README.md

 # Configuration

-You will find the configuration file in the configs/, his name is multicfg-dm.cfg Theres is two sections : Config and Game Modes.
+You will find the configuration file multicfg-dm.cfg in the configs folder.
+Theres is two sections : Config and Game Modes.

 ### Config Section